heralight/sbt-github-repo/README.markdown

-# a fork of sbt-github-repo
+# another fork of sbt-github-repo

 creates your own Maven/ivy repository on Github.